sandeepstpi246/fabzero/3d-printer.md

 ![Pictures during printing process of Tweeser Blade cutter in 3 D Printer](img/pic-3d-printing-process-2.jpg "Pictures during printing process of Tweeser Blade cutter in 3 D Printer")

+## Experiment-2- (Designing and Printing of Triangular Screw Driver used of the screws in Purex)

+    -3D-Design:- To design the Triangular Screw Driver to be used for opening the screws in Purex, the software used was FreeCad.
+This software is used to design any 3D object which can be used for some specific purpose which in my case was the triangular screwdriver.

+    CSG (Contructive Solid Geometry) is used for creating 3D images.
+There are some basic structures for 3D Designing which are solid cube, solid sphere, solid cone, solid cylinder.